 On April 3, 2014, the Company entered into a \$9 million five year term loan with BHI (as amended, the "JR Term Loan").
 The JR Term Loan is secured by all of the assets of JR Licensing and a guarantee from the Company secured by a pledge of the Company's membership interest in JR Licensing and by a guarantee from IM Brands, secured by a pledge of all of IM Brands' assets.
 The JR Term Loan bears interest at an annual variable rate of either LIBOR plus 3.5% or Prime plus 0.50%, at JR Licensing's option, payable, if the JR Term Loan is bearing interest based on LIBOR, on the last business day of the applicable interest period and, if the JR Term Loan is bearing interest based on Prime, quarterly in arrears on the first day of each calendar quarter.
-Scheduled principal payments, which begin April 1, 2015, are as follows:
+Scheduled principal payments are as follows:

-Amount of Principal
+Amount of

+Principal

 Year Ending December 31, Payment

-2015 (April 1 through December 31) \$ 1,125,000
+2015 (July 1 through December 31) \$ 1,125,000

 2016 2,250,000

 2017 2,875,000

 2018 2,250,000

 2019 500,000

 Total \$ 9,000,000

-JR Licensing shall prepay the outstanding amount of the JR Term Loan from excess cash flow (the "JR Cash Flow Recapture") for each fiscal year commencing with the year ending December 31, 2015 in arrears in an amount equal to fifty percent (50%) of such JR Cash Flow Recapture.
+JR Licensing is required to prepay the outstanding amount of the JR Term Loan from excess cash flow (the "JR Cash Flow Recapture") for each fiscal year commencing with the year ending December 31, 2015 in arrears in an amount equal to fifty percent (50%) of such JR Cash Flow Recapture.
 JR Cash Flow Recapture shall mean for any fiscal period, cash provided by operating activities for such period less (a) capital expenditures not made through the incurrence of indebtedness less (b) all interest and principal (including indebtedness owed for the JR Term Loan) paid or payable during such period less (c) the portion of the holdback amount paid or payable pursuant to the asset purchase agreement dated April 1, 2014 by and between JR Licensing and Judith Ripka Berk ("Ms. Berk") and certain companies owned by Ms. Berk (collectively "Ripka") during such period less (d) payments made during such period by JR Licensing to the Company equal to the estimated tax liability of the Company resulting from any taxable income (net of losses, including for prior years to the extent permitted to be deducted) of JR Licensing.
 JR Licensing also executed a guaranty of the IM Term Loan, secured by a pledge of all of JR Licensing's assets.
+The Company estimates that there will not be a principal payment due from excess cash flow for the year ending December 31, 2015.